ArielSha111/SharpCachingAop/README.md

 ### ISerializationProvider and DefaultSerializationProvider

 ISerializationProvider defines an interface for object serialization operations, allowing developers to define custom serialization providers if needed.
 DefaultSerializationProvider provides a default implementation using Newtonsoft.Json for serialization.

+### ICachingProvider and DefaultSerializationProvider

+The ICachingProvider interface represents a provider for caching operations, allowing synchronous and asynchronous access to cached data.

 ### Dependency Injection Support